Published in

 As one can see, Sphinx has a body of a lion, her wings are those of a bird, and her face, breast, and coiffured hair are those of a young, beautiful blonde woman.
 Gustave made sure that he depicted the Sphinx, as monstrous with a menacing appeal, focussing on her alluring face and mythical body.

-She had a dark blue coloured tiara on her head with pearls, emphasising her look.
-Supposedly, this tiara has similar colours as the wings on her body, which are featurey and sparkling with ivory contours.
+She had a dark blue colored tiara on her head with pearls, emphasizing her look.
+Supposedly, this tiara has similar colors as the wings on her body, which are featurey and sparkling with ivory contours.

 You can see the image of the poet and the issue of creativity in the artist’s work.
 There are only two characters depicted in full.
 A fantastic landscape and elaborately decorated symbols fill the painting.

-The first thing that attracts the viewer is the colour, shape and composition of the artwork.
-Furthermore, the erotic subject, a female figure with a very strange burden – a body of an animal is also noteworthy.
+The first few elements that attract the viewer are the color, shape, and composition of the artwork.
+Furthermore, the erotic subject, a female figure with a very strange burden, a body of an animal, is also noteworthy.

 Now that you know a little description of the painting, let me tell you a few more interesting points.
 Gustave painted men as heroic figures, transcending the fleshy and material forms so that he focused on the transcendent beyond the physical world.
 The artist portrays the woman as a threat to the male body henceforth, he portrayed a female with an animal body.
 Furthermore, he illustrated a metamorphic treat through the animal body parts and humans as an intimate posture.